jchannon/nodecs/README.md

 4. Move to the samples directory

-5. __NOTE :__ On OSX/Windows you must create a folder share between your Docker VM and your OS
+5. __NOTE :__ On OSX/Windows you must create a folder share between your Docker VM and your OS (on Windows, you can use the automatically shared folder /c/Users/ )

 6. Run `docker run -it -p 5001:5001 -v /mnt/hgfs/Projects/MyApp:/src -w /src jchannon/nodecs:1.0.0-beta7`